pivotal/docs-tap/install.md

 <sup>\*</sup> Only one supply chain should be installed at any given time.
 For information on switching from one supply chain to another, see [Getting Started with Tanzu Application Platform](getting-started.md).
 For more information about profiles, see [Installation profiles in Tanzu Application Platform](overview.md#profiles-and-packages).

-## <a id='prepare-install-profile'></a> Prepare to install your Tanzu Application Platform profile
+## <a id='install-profile'></a> Install your Tanzu Application Platform profile

-You can install a profile by using the `tap.tanzu.vmware.com` package.
-The `tap.tanzu.vmware.com` package installs predefined sets of packages based on your profile setting.
+The `tap.tanzu.vmware.com` package installs predefined sets of packages based on your profile settings.
+This is done by using the package manager you installed using Tanzu Cluster Essentials.

 To prepare to install a profile: